python-pillow/Pillow/docs/handbook/image-file-formats.rst

     possible.
 This includes extra processing in order to find optimal encoder settings.

 **transparency**
     For ``P``, ``L``, and ``RGB`` images, this option controls what color image to mark as transparent.

 **dpi**
     A tuple of two numbers corresponding to the desired dpi in each direction.

 **pnginfo**
     A :py:class:`PIL.PngImagePlugin.PngInfo` instance containing text tags.

+**compress_level**
+    ZLIB compression level, a number between 0 and 9: 1 gives best speed, 9 gives best compression, 0 gives no compression at all.
+Default is 6.
+    When ``optimize`` option is True ``compress_level`` has no effect (it is set to 9 regardless of a value passed).

 **bits (experimental)**
     For ``P`` images, this option controls how many bits to store.
 If omitted,